eggcellent-ai/eggcellent-playground/README.md

 # 🥚 Eggcellent

-Eggcellent is the fastest way to test and debug AI prompts for your application.
-Compare outputs across models, manage prompt versions, and validate structured results — all in a clean, local-first playground.
+A powerful, local-first playground to test and optimize AI prompts — with version control, multi-model testing, batch input, and schema validation.

 ## ✨ Features